smvckerz/-Simple-Shell-with-Pipes/README.md

 A minimalist Bourne‑style shell written in C for my **Operating Systems (CSC415)** course.
 It supports basic command execution, pipelines, and a few built‑in utilities while keeping the codebase small and readable—perfect for demonstrating systems‑level fundamentals.

-> **Why this project matters:**  Recruiters like to see you handle `fork`, `exec`, and pipes because they prove you understand process control on Unix‑like systems.

 ---

 ## Features